heirynhr/Globetrotter/README.md

 #### CORE FEATURES

-- [ x] **Home Page**
+- [X] **Home Page**
-  - [ X ] A heading that mentions the destination.
+  - [X] A heading that mentions the destination.
-  - [ X] An introductory paragraph that welcomes visitors and dsescribes the purpose of the website.
+  - [X] An introductory paragraph that welcomes visitors and dsescribes the purpose of the website.
-  - [Xx ] An evocative image that represents the location.
+  - [X] An evocative image that represents the location.
-  - [ x] Content organized using Flexbox for a fluid layout.
+  - [X] Content organized using Flexbox for a fluid layout.

-- [x ] **Top Attractions Page**
+- [X] **Top Attractions Page**
-  - [ X ] A separate page featuring a minimum of three attractions, each including a:
+  - [X] A separate page featuring a minimum of three attractions, each including a:
-    - [ X ] Name
+    - [X] Name
-    - [ x ] Photo
+    - [X] Photo
-    - [ X ] Brief description
+    - [X] Brief description
-  - [ X ] Each attraction is styled the same
+  - [X] Each attraction is styled the same
     - E.g. same font, image size, title size, etc.
-  - [x ] Content arranged with Flexbox for consistency and responsiveness.
+  - [X] Content arranged with Flexbox for consistency and responsiveness.

-- [ x] **Guide Page (Choose One)**
+- [X] **Guide Page (Choose One)**
-  - [ X ] A separate page that is either a Food Guide, Accommodations Guide, or Upcoming Local Events guide.
+  - [X] A separate page that is either a Food Guide, Accommodations Guide, or Upcoming Local Events guide.
-  - [X ] At least three entries thematic to your choice that provide a:
+  - [X] At least three entries thematic to your choice that provide a:
-    - [ X ] Title
+    - [X] Title
-    - [ X] Address
+    - [X] Address
-    - [ X] Description
+    - [X] Description
-    - [ X ] Link with more information (e.g. link to a restaurant page)
+    - [X] Link with more information (e.g. link to a restaurant page)
-  - [ ] Each entry should be:
+  - [X] Each entry should be:
-    - [ ] Catered to a specific type of traveler (families, backpackers, etc.)
+    - [X] Catered to a specific type of traveler (families, backpackers, etc.)
-    - [ x] Styled the same
+    - [X] Styled the same
       - E.g. same font, title size, etc.
-  - [ x] Content arranged with Flexbox for consistency and responsiveness.
+  - [X] Content arranged with Flexbox for consistency and responsiveness.

-- [x ] **Photo Gallery**
+- [X] **Photo Gallery**
-  - [x ] Separate page with at least five images related to the site's topic.
+  - [X] Separate page with at least five images related to the site's topic.
-  - [ x] Each image should include a caption describing the image.
+  - [X] Each image should include a caption describing the image.
-  - [x ] Presented in a responsive design using Flexbox.
+  - [X] Presented in a responsive design using Flexbox.

 - [X] **Navigation Bar**
-  - [ X] Navigation bar with working links to each of the following pages:
+  - [X] Navigation bar with working links to each of the following pages:
-    - [ X] Home Page
+    - [X] Home Page
-    - [ X] Top Attractions
+    - [X] Top Attractions
-    - [ X] Photo Gallery
+    - [X] Photo Gallery
-    - [x ] Guide Page (Food Guide, Accomodations Guide, _or_ Upcoming Local Events Guide)
+    - [x] Guide Page (Food Guide, Accomodations Guide, _or_ Upcoming Local Events Guide)
   - [X] Navigation bar can be accessed from each page of the website.
-  - [X ] Styled with Flexbox that adapts to different screen sizes.
+  - [X] Styled with Flexbox that adapts to different screen sizes.

-- [ x] **Smartphone Friendly**
+- [x] **Smartphone Friendly**
-  - [ x] A design that is fully functional and aesthetically pleasing on smartphones is achieved using media queries.
+  - [x] A design that is fully functional and aesthetically pleasing on smartphones is achieved using media queries.

 ### Stretch Features